How access any IoT device or web server behind a Teltonika Networks router

 Cellular connectivity is the most favorable way of connecting IoT devices.
 However, other use cases may encompass many local devices that do not need a SIM card but communicate with a gateway/router.
 The IoT router is therefore equipped with an emnify SIM and sends the aggregated data through a cellular network to the desired cloud service.
 Common examples are utility sensors in a building communicating with a smart meter gateway or web servers running in a local network behind a router.
 Having one device communicating with a platform via cellular connectivity increases efficiency and reduces complexity.
 But what if you wanted to remotely access a specific device behind the router, for troubleshooting or configuration purposes?

-In this blog post I will take you through the necessary steps to remotely access a device behind a router using the remote management system of Teltonika, a raspberry pi hosting a web server behind the router, and a Teltonika router connected with an EMnify SIM card.
+In this blog post I will take you through the necessary steps to remotely access a device behind a router using the remote management system of Teltonika, a raspberry pi hosting a web server behind the router, and a Teltonika router connected with an emnify SIM card.

 What do I need?